otagobioinformaticsspringschool/nanopore/_episodes/04-nanopore-qc.md

 2. Control-click (Mac) or right-click (Windows/Linux) on the "ecoli-pass_fastqc.html" file and choose "Open in New Browser Tab".
 3. The report should now be displayed in a new tab in your browser.

 ## Bioawk

+FastQC and NanoPlot are great for producing pre-formatted reports that summarise read/run quality.

+But what if you want to ask some more specific questions about your data?

+Bioawk is an extension to the Unix `awk` command which allows use to query specific biological data types - here we will use it to ask some specific questions about our FASTQ data.

 Load the bioawk module.